(A resource guide for parents whose children are detained at the Central Juvenile Hall in San Bernardino)

 - 4. Rules and regulations on mail correspondence at Central Juvenile Hall

-You may also visit our related pages on the High Desert Juvenile Hall, California Juvenile Crimes Defense Lawyers, the juvenile court process, sealing of juvenile court records, the California Youth Authority (CYA) and when minors in California can face trial in adult court.
+You may also visit our related pages on the High Desert Juvenile Hall, California Juvenile Crimes Defense Lawyers, the juvenile court process, sealing of juvenile court records, the Division of Juvenile Justice and when minors in California can face trial in adult court.

 1. Intake procedure at the Central Valley Juvenile Hall

 Upon admitting your child at the San Bernardino Central Juvenile Hall, your child will be provided with the essentials while detained at the facility.
 These items include clean clothing, footwear, and other personal effects to maintain their hygiene.
 All personal care will be consistently replaced as necessary and will not be re-used to other children at the facility.